 - Very resistant against scratches and cracks, non yellowing

-- Moulded parts in the field of model making
+- Molded parts in the field of model making

 - Filling cracks and holes in wood